amith-kadavigere/DevOps-Project/README.md

 * The GKE cluster has been spun up using Terraform with the specified parameters.
 * App deployed in Kubernetes with Autoscaling enabled.
 * Application has been associated with custom domain.
+* Endpoint secured with encryption using Lets Encrypt staging with automatic certificate renewal by Cert-Manager.

 &nbsp;